 Dunes Drive

-They say it takes approximately 45 minutes but who really just drives through and not stop?
-There is so much to see and do so take your time and enjoy the park.
+They say it takes approximately 45 minutes, but who really just drives through and does not stop?
+There is so much to see and do, so take your time and enjoy the park.

 Go for a hike

-There are 5 trails at White Sands and something for everyone.
+There are five trails at White Sands and something for everyone.

-- The Interdune Trail (in the photo above) is a great ADA accessible boardwalk that is 4/10 mile roundtrip with great views and lots of interpretative panels telling you about the park.
+- The Interdune Trail is a great ADA-accessible boardwalk that is a 4/10-mile roundtrip with great views and lots of interpretative panels about the park.

 - The Dune Life Nature Trail is a 1-mile moderate self-guided nature hike.
-Here you have the opportunity to hike up and down a couple of steep dunes.
+Here, you can hike up and down a couple of steep dunes.

-- The backcountry Camping Trail is a moderate 2-mile roundtrip hike.
-This is a great hike to get you out into the gypsum dunes
+- The backcountry Camping Trail is a moderate 2-mile loop trail.
+It is a great way to explore the gypsum dunes.

 - The Alkali Flat Trail is a strenuous 5-mile roundtrip hike.
-This hike is constantly hiking up and down gypsum dunes and skirts along the final remnant of Lake Otero.
+It constantly climbs up and down gypsum dunes and skirts the final remnant of Lake Otero.

 Have a picnic

-My first impression was that it felt like I was on another planet.
-It's okay because you will quickly jump out and start playing in the sand and having fun!
+My first impression was that I was on another planet.
+That's okay because you will quickly jump out and start playing in the sand and having fun!
 Afterward, have lunch and perhaps play some more or try out sledding.

-Park Ranger John Pro Tip: Make sure to carry colored plates, napkins & silverware.
+Park Ranger John Pro Tip: Make sure to carry colored plates, napkins, and silverware.
 White blends in very well with the gypsum and can make for a difficult time if the wind picks up and blows things off the table.

 Go sand sledding

-This is one of the parks biggest attractions!
+This is one of the park's biggest attractions!
 The best part is that you don't have to bring a sled with you.
-Just stop by the visitor center when you arrive and get your sled there.
+When you arrive, just stop by the visitor center and get your sled there.

-You can either buy one or simply return afterward and make it a rental.
-This leaves more room in your car for what you need for your road trip and is the perfect way of recycling something instead of another thing cluttering your garage at home.
+You can either buy one or simply return it afterward and make it a rental.
+This leaves more room in your car for what you need for your road trip and is the perfect way of recycling something instead of having another thing clutter your garage at home.

 Here are a few tips for sledding: